From the Program Director

 Thank you for your interest in our Multidisciplinary Chronic Pain Medicine Fellowship Program.
 We are proud and thrilled to offer a one of a kind, ACGME accredited, multidisciplinary pain fellowship that will allow our graduates to be eligible for board certification in Pain Medicine.

-We are the first and only accredited pain medicine fellowship program in the state of Arkansas and our goals are as follows:
+We are the only accredited pain medicine fellowship program in the state of Arkansas and our goals are as follows:

 - Provide excellent, experiential education in innovative, interventional, opioid-sparing chronic pain care.